zamlz/dlcampjeju2018-I2A-cube/README.md

 Acknowledgements
 ----------------

-Mentored by [KyoungmanLee][nomoreid], Game Contents AI Team Member at [Netmarble][netmarble].
+Mentored by [Kyoungmanlee][nomoreid], Game Contents AI Team Member at [Netmarble][netmarble].

 This was supported by [Deep Learning Camp Jeju 2018][jejudlcampwebsite]